skafos/BootFinder/readme.md

 The boots are sourced from [Zappo's](https://www.zappos.com) and updated models are retrained daily and ready for delivery by just clicking the "Check for Updates" button in the app.

+## Instructions

+#### Clone this project and *open the project using the .xcworkspace file.
+Not doing this will result in errors.
+If you want to change the model code to suit your purposes, see [here](https://github.com/skafos/boot-finder-model).
+See Skafos [documentation](docs.skafos.ai) for more information.

 Please let us know how we can make this better by emailing [us](mailto:info@skafos.ai) or visiting our website.

 *Fire it up!*